 Black Friday 2020 PC gaming deals: the best deals you can get today

-It’s Day 2 of this year’s Black Friday week, and the PC gaming deals continue to pour in from all corners of the internet.
-The good news is that we’re here to help, as we’ve scoured the web for all the best Black Friday PC gaming deals going on right now to create our own RPS-approved curated list.
-From graphics cards, monitors and SSDs right through to mice, keyboards, RAM and headsets, we’ve got you covered whatever you’ve got your eye on.
+It’s Day 3 of Black Friday 2020 week, and the torrent of PC gaming deals is coming in thick and fast now, from new gaming laptop and SSD bargains to swathes of new gaming monitor deals.
+Thankfully, we’re here to help, as we’ve scoured the web for all the best Black Friday PC gaming deals going on right now in the UK and the US to create our own curated, RPS-approved list.
+From graphics cards, monitors and SSDs right through to mice, keyboards, RAM and headsets, we’ve got you covered for all your Black Friday deals needs.

-Today’s update includes a substantial new haul of gaming monitors, laptops and CPUs, and we’ve also filtered out all the deals that have passed in other component categories.
-Of course, there will be even more PC gaming deals to come later in the week, too, but you can rest assured that I’ll be updating this article at least once a day to help you make the most of all the latest discounts.
+Today we’ve refreshed our monitor, SSD, laptop and RAM sections, and adding in more peripherals deals taking place in the US.
+Don’t forget, there’s also a great RTX 3070 gaming PC deal happening in the UK right now, and our pals in the US can nab an Xbox Series X controller for $20 less than usual.
+Of course, there are even more PC gaming deals coming tomorrow and Black Friday itself, so make sure you keep your eyes glued to our regular updates to help you get the best prices.
 Without further ado, here are the best early Black Friday PC gaming deals you can get right now.

 To help make browsing our massive Black Friday PC gaming deals hub that bit easier, I’ve divided all of the best early Black Friday deals into their respective component category – and you can jump straight to each one by clicking the navigation links to your right.
 As with previous years, Black Friday can be a great time to nab some great PC gaming deals – particularly if you’re thinking about building a new PC soon or treating yourself to a long-awaited upgrade.